Addressing Polarization and Unfairness in Performative Prediction

-\section{Additional Experiments}
+\section{Additional experiments}

 All experiments are run on the CPU of a Macbook Pro with Apple M1 Pro chip and 16GB memory.
 We use Python 3.9 for all tasks.
 For datasets, Yann LeCun and Corinna Cortes hold the copyright of MNIST, which is a derivative work from original NIST datasets.
-MNIST dataset is made available under the terms of the Creative Commons Attribution-Share Alike 3.0 license; the credit dataset has been published by Kaggle \cite{creditdata}; In Appendix \ref{app:converge}, we visualize the convergence of performative loss for all the above experiments.
-In Appendix \ref{app:gcls}, we perform experiments on a performative Gaussian data classification task.
-In Appendix \ref{app:multiple_exp}, we conduct experiments on 3 groups.
-In Appendix \ref{app:e5}, we visualize the unconvergence of the fairness penalty using group loss variance as a complementary to Example \ref{example:group_loss_var}; Finally, we examine the \textbf{k-delayed} schema on all our fairness mechanisms on Credit data in Appendix \ref{app:k_delayed} and obtain the similar results.
+MNIST dataset is made available under the terms of the Creative Commons Attribution-Share Alike 3.0 license; the credit dataset has been published by \citep{creditdata}; In App. \ref{app:converge}, we visualize the convergence of performative loss for all the above experiments.
+We also visualize the evolution of minority group fractions for them.
+In App. \ref{app:gcls}, we perform experiments on a performative Gaussian data classification task.
+In App. \ref{app:multiple_exp}, we conduct experiments on 3 groups.
+In App. \ref{app:e5}, we visualize the unconvergence of the fairness penalty using group loss variance as a complementary to Example \ref{example:group_loss_var}; Finally, we examine the \textbf{k-delayed} schema on all our fairness mechanisms on Credit data in App. \ref{app:k_delayed} and obtain the similar results.